Home / Wandering Spiders / Southeastern Wandering (Anahita punctulata)

 The Web

-Like other wandering spiders, this species too do not spin webs but attack their prey by suddenly attacking them from their hidden den.
+Like other wandering spiders, this species too does not spin webs but attacks their prey by suddenly attacking them from their hidden den.

 Quick Facts